Important information regarding cookies

 For 15 years, David Wallace was a familiar presence on the rugby pitch, representing Munster, Ireland and the Lions with distinction.
 As a two-time Heineken Cup winner and member of Ireland’s historic Grand Slam winning team of 2009, David is someone who reached the very pinnacle of his sport.

 Since retiring from rugby nearly five years ago, David has embarked on a career in business, opening a number of vintage style sweet shops in the Munster region.
-During the AIB Start-up Academy Summits, David stopped by to discuss his transition from the rugby pitch to the boardroom.
+We caught up with David to discuss his transition from the rugby pitch to the boardroom.

 Moving from a career in rugby to a career in business must have been a culture shock.
 How did you adjust?